 The code samples in our documentation include Business SDK examples in Python, Java, Ruby, PHP, and Node.
 They can save some development effort, such as hashing user parameters, which is done automatically in the Business SDK.

 If you are not planning to use the Business SDK, we recommend that you implement hashing.

-The Conversions API supports all offline events, except for physical store sales, and should be used as the comprehensive container for these types of events.
-Examples include phone calls, actions taken on devices (such as smart TVs or game consoles), and offline subscriptions.
+The Conversions API supports all offline events and should be used as the comprehensive container for these types of events.
+Examples include physical store sales, phone calls, actions taken on devices (such as smart TVs or game consoles), and offline subscriptions.

 When sending offline events, be sure to include the

 action_source event parameter, and choose the appropriate value (should not be